Abra… cad… Abra!

 Soon after the plants had grown, Lola Charing noticed them during one of her afternoon walkabouts.
 She, the avid plantswoman, did not know what they were but nevertheless found them attractive, and forthwith ordered a snickering Pare Bits to propagate them so that they could embellish that part of the garden with their lush growth…

-So the teenagers had an inexhaustible supply of “Pot”… and the sought-after “top growth” at that!!!
+So the teenagers had an inexhaustible supply of “pot”… and the sought-after “top growth” at that!!!

 Lola Charing’s elegant house stood a mere 30 meters from a police station, and yet the policemen stationed there never “sniffed” anything about the forbidden plants flourishing on the other side of the wall.

-Lola Charing’s Rose Garden was justly famous.
+Lola Charing’s rose garden was justly famous.
 One step into the property and the visitor was greeted with the heavenly scent of hundreds of blooming roses.
 The rose cuttings were purchased in the United States, with some coming further afield from England and France.
 The rose plants were carefully tended by a staff of gardeners, since they did not thrive as naturally and as easily in Manila’s weather as they did abroad.
 Organic fertilizers, synthetic fertilizers, insecticides, and fungicides were applied regularly.
 Lola Charing supervised her garden every morning and every afternoon.

 So it was perfectly natural that Lola Charing’s family, relatives, and many friends would walk around her beautiful rose garden and admire her plants whenever they would visit her…